dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 # LangChain AI Assistant with Hybrid RAG and Memory

+This code can be adapted to create your own AI assistant.

 AI assistant coded with the LangChain framework:

 - hybrid RAG: bm25 keyword search and vector db semantic search (BM25Retriever + vector_db.as_retriever = EnsembleRetriever) (this improve greatly the efficiency of the RAG search)
 - chat history (predefined chains: history_aware_retriever, stuff_documents_chain, retrieval_chain)
 - vector DB: Chroma